Diane Seuss

 Diane Seuss (born 1956) is an American poet and educator.
 Her book frank: sonnets won the Pulitzer Prize for Poetry and the National Book Critics Circle Award for Poetry in 2022.

+Early life, family and education

-She was born in Michigan City, Indiana and grew up in Michigan in Edwardsburg and Niles.
-Seuss received a BA from Kalamazoo College and an MSW from Western Michigan University.
+Diane Seuss was born in Michigan City, Indiana and raised in Michigan in Edwardsburg and Niles.

+Seuss received a BA from Kalamazoo College and an Master's of Social Work from Western Michigan University.

+Career

-She taught at Kalamazoo College from 1988 until 2016.
+Seuss taught at Kalamazoo College from 1988 until 2016.
 In 2012, she was the MacLean Distinguished Visiting Professor in the Department of English at Colorado College.
-She has been a visiting professor at the University of Michigan and Washington University in St. Louis.
+She has been a visiting professor at University of Michigan and Washington University in St. Louis.

 Seuss is a 2020 Guggenheim Fellow.
 In 2021 she received the John Updike Award from the American Academy of Arts and Letters.